 Whether you’re familiar with the pitching process or new to the industry, you’ll always want to put your best foot forward, so we’ve put together a few pointers to help you create a perfect pitch, and increase your chances of being commissioned via Genero.

-Want to make a good first impression?
-Have an up-to-date profile by writing a bio, adding a profile photo and linking to some of your best work.
-Your profile picture, banner image and the ‘Why am I right for the job?’ response are the first things the client sees within your pitch, so they forms an important part of selling yourself.
-It’s nice for the client to put a name and face to your treatment if you’re pitching as an individual, or a great chance to show off your branding if you’re a production company.
+Keep your Genero profile up-to-date by writing a short bio, uploading a slick profile photo (or logo!) and linking to your best work by making the most of Work Library.
+It’s nice for the client to put a name and face to your treatment if you’re pitching as an individual, or a great chance to show off your branding if you’re a production company or agency.

-As with any piece of writing, always make sure you triple check your spelling and grammar, as mistakes can be a real turn off.
-Filmmaking is about precision, and if you’re careless with your treatment, then it won’t give the client much confidence in your ability to complete their job.
+When it comes to writing – Take your time.
+Always double check your spelling and grammar, as mistakes can be a real turn off.
+Creative production is about precision, and if you’re careless with your treatment, then it won’t give the client much confidence in your ability to complete their job.

 Want to see how others have managed to nail a brief?
-Below are a variety of full treatments that were selected by clients on Genero.
+Click through below for a selection of full treatments that were commissioned by clients on Genero.

 Genero tips • 3min read